 The IRS stepped in and declared that two people are legally married under federal law when they are also legally married under their state’s law.
-Because of this declaration, the IRS treats same-sex and opposite-sex marriages the same under federal tax law.
-However, domestic partnerships, regardless of state, aren’t considered marriages.
+Because of this declaration, the IRS treats same-sex and opposite-sex marriages the same under federal tax law, and same-sex couples are also eligible for Social Security spousal benefits.
+However, domestic partnerships and civil unions, regardless of state, aren’t considered marriages.

-Employers Unable to Provide Pre-Tax Benefits to Domestic Partners
+Employers Unable to Provide Pre-Tax Domestic Partnership Benefits

-Here’s a quick snap shot of the U.S. and which states have laws around domestic partner benefits.
+Here’s a quick snapshot of the U.S. detailing which states have laws around domestic partner benefits and domestic partnership registration.
 For a deeper dive into a specific state, check out the chart below.

 To help organizations stay informed—and compliant—we’ll keep these resources updated in line with any new legislation at federal, state or local level.